mpimd-csc/phgasnets/README.md

 To compile in debug mode set `DCMAKE_BUILD_TYPE=Debug` instead.

-## Demos
+### Run Demos

-Once the library is built, you can run the demos provided in the `demos/` folder.
-Note that the demo executables take configuration parameters as input.
+The demo executables are available in the `build` directory and take configuration parameters `config.json` as input.
-Configuration files `config.json` provides the requisite parameters.

 To run the `single_pipe` demo, for example,